operator-framework/community-operators/docs/contributing.md

 ### Updating your existing Operator

-Similarly to add a new Operator, to update your Operator you need to submit a PR with any changes to your Operator resources.
-Please create a new CSV when you submit more than cosmetic fixes.
-Within your new CSV, reference your previous CSV like so: `replaces: my-operator.v1.0.0`
+Unless of purely cosmectic nature, subsequent updates to your Operator should result in new `bundle` directories being added, containing an updated CSV as well as copied, updated and/or potentially newly added CRDs.
+Within your new CSV, update the `spec.version` field to the desired new semantic version of your Operator and also reference your previous Operator version like so: `replaces: my-operator.v1.0.0`

-This indicates that existing installations of your Operator may be upgraded seamlessly to the new version.
+This enables Operator updates being facilitated by OLM on clusters where your Operator is deployed.
+The CSV being pointed to in the `replaces` property indicate that an existing Operator in that version may be upgraded seamlessly to the new version.
 It is encouraged to use continuous delivery to update your Operator often as new features are added and bugs are fixed.

 ### Operator Bundle Editor
 You can now create your Operator bundle using the [bundle editor](https://operatorhub.io/bundle).
 Starting by uploading your Kubernetes YAML manifests, the forms on the page will be populated with all valid information and used to create the new Operator bundle.
 You can modify or add properties through these forms as well.
+The result will be a downloadable ZIP file

 ## Provide information about your Operator